ArchGryphon9362/teslabtapi/docs/intro.md

 To begin, go to the [getting started](start) section.

+Please consider donating over at [my Ko-fi page](https://ko-fi.com/lexnastin) if you like my work.
+Any amount appreciated!

-If you want to contribute, just message me on Discord (ArchGryphon9362#6132), or submit a PR/issue.
+If you want to contribute, just message me on [the Discord server](discord), or submit a PR/issue.